 Seizures can also be described by the symptoms they cause.

-- Tonic-clonic seizures (previously called grand mal seizures) are a type of generalised seizure.
-They’re also known as fits.
-Someone having a tonic-clonic seizure might fall down, be unconscious, go stiff or jerk, lose bladder or bowel control, and be sleepy or confused afterwards.
+Tonic-clonic seizures (previously called grand mal seizures) are a type of generalised seizure.
+Someone having a tonic-clonic seizure might fall down, become unconscious, go stiff or jerk, lose bladder or bowel control, and be sleepy or confused afterwards.

 What causes seizures in infants and children?